Find Grad Schools

 Doctor’s Degrees in Music Theory & Composition

 A doctor's degree in music composition is offered at 32 colleges in the United States.
-This degree is more popular with male students, and about 15% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 30.3% of music composition graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
+Also, 27.4% of music composition graduates were international students.

 Education Levels of Music Composition Majors